MIC-DKFZ/basic_unet_example/Readme.md

 python train.py
 ```

-You can either edit the config file, or add commandline parameters like this:
+You can either edit the config file or add command line parameters like this:
 ```
 python train.py --n_epochs 100 [...]
 ```

 ## Networks
 This example contains a simple implementation of the U-Net [1], which can be found in `networks>UNET.py`.
-A little more generic version of the U-Net, as well as the 3D U-Net [3] can be found in `networks>RecursiveUNet.py`
+A little more generic version of the U-Net, as well as the 3D U-Net [3], can be found in `networks>RecursiveUNet.py`
 respectively `networks>RecursiveUNet3D.py`.
-This implementation is done in a recursive way.
+This implementation is done recursively.
-It is therefor very easy to configure the number of downsamplings.
-Also the type of normalization can be passed as a parameter (default is
+It is therefore very easy to configure the number of downsamplings.
+Also, the type of normalization can be passed as a parameter (default is nn.InstanceNorm2d).
-nn.InstanceNorm2d).

 ## Errors and how to handle them
-In this section we want to collect common errors that may occur when using this repository.
+In this section, we want to collect common errors that may occur when using this repository.
 If you encounter something, feel free to let us know about it and we will include it here.

 ### Windows related issues

-If you want to use this repo on Windows, please note, that you have to adapt some things.
+If you want to use this repo on Windows, please note, that you have to adapt to some things.
-We recommend to install porch via conda on Windows using: `python -m conda install pytorch torchvision cpuonly -c pytorch`
+We recommend to install PyTorch via conda on Windows using: `python -m conda install pytorch torchvision cpuonly -c pytorch`
 You then have to remove torch from the requirements.txt.

 If you run into issues like the following one: